-The Group issues equity-settled share-based payments as employee incentives.
+The Group issues equity-settled share-based payments.
 They are measured at fair value at the date of grant.
 The fair value is expensed on a straight-line basis over the vesting period, based on the Group's estimate of shares that will eventually vest.